 Here’s what I do feel comfortable saying:

-Even if you’re able to convince yourself that Day Trading isn’t gambling, the question remains, how is your Day trading producing any value for anyone?
+The question you must ask yourself is: how is your Day trading producing any value for anyone?
 How is it useful?

 The prophet, peace be upon him, said: